axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-25-kendell-johnson-subscription-economics.markdown

    <tr>
     <th>eResidency</th>
     <td>
      <p>Even residency is on play.
-The Estonians are making &ldquo;residency&rdquo; frictionless with their eResidency program.</p>
+The Estonians are making it frictionless with their eResidency program.</p>
     </td>
    </tr>
   </table>